Health & Safety Advice for Visitors

 Visits by Groups of Young Persons from Schools, Colleges and other Organisations

-Organisers of educational visits to the National Galleries of Scotland also have Health and Safety responsibilities and we ask that you comply with the guidelines contained in the booklet Health and Safety on Educational Excursions (ISBN 0-7559-4363-5) issued by the Education Department of the Scottish Executive in December 2004 and available on their web site.
+Organisers of educational visits to the National Galleries of Scotland also have Health and Safety responsibilities and we ask that you comply with the guidelines contained in the booklet Going Out There developed by the Health and Safety Executive in partnership with Education Scotland.
 We also ask that you pay particular attention to child protection issues and the need to ensure that you have adequate numbers of helpers to supervise your group at all times.

 Accidents and First Aid

 The National Galleries have trained first-aiders on each of our premises; in the event of an accident/incident help can be summoned by contacting any member of staff.
 If you, or a member of your party, are involved in an accident whilst on National Galleries’ premises please ensure you give full details to a member of staff.

 In the event of a fire/emergency evacuation during your visit to the National Galleries of Scotland, follow the instructions given by a member of staff.